sjofna/GitHubifycode/main_driver_guide_rough.md

 ### 2.1 Slope Calculation

-Slope is derived from the called in digital elevation model (DEM) using the `terra::terrain(dem, "slope")` function.
+Slope is the main topgraphic variable used in this package.
+It is derived from the digital elevation model (DEM) using the `terra::terrain(dem, "slope")` [function](#https://www.rdocumentation.org/packages/terra/versions/1.0-7/topics/slope).
 The output here is in degrees.

 ### 2.2 Well Data

 Well data is needed for later calulation of soil depths.
 As well data includes distance to bedrock, this can be used as the maximum possible soil depth that can be calulated.
 Well data is cleaned to remove unwanted collumns before being converted to a vector file.
-A 8000m buffer is also created around the points to ...
+Well points within 8000m of the DEM create a signifcant subset of points for bedrock depth calculations.
 <!-- why 8000m specifically?? -->

 Additional plotting of well points is optional but can be helpful for viasualization and checking that the code worked.